dmorintwenty/GamingDataset/README.md

 The system currently processes the first 100 data rows from the provided CSV file due to hardware restrictions.
 Each row is converted into a GamingRecord object for analysis while also being stored in all four custom data structures.

-How to Compile and Run
+How to Compile and Run:
 Requirements
 Java Development Kit (JDK)
 Eclipse IDE or another Java IDE
 The Gaming and Mental Health CSV dataset
 All .java files located in the Project1 package

-The project uses standard Java classes and does not require external libraries.
+The project uses standard Java classes and does not use any third party libraries that may need to be installed.

-Project Structure
+Project Structure:
 COS285ProjectP1/
 Project1/
     MySystem.java